DeepCANFR/ECA_RC_RL/README.md

 ## Introduction

 This repository is a framework for exploring the usage of elementary cellular automata rules as a reservoir computer on reinforcement learning tasks.
-It was developed for [this](_blank) master thesis in collaberation with OsloMet Living Technology Lab.
+It was developed for [this](_blank) master thesis in collaboration with OsloMet Living Technology Lab.

 ## Setup